diogotito/aoc22/day9/readme.md

 is a quick way to write things to the clipboard.

 To visualize a bitmap of sorts, I created an array of arrays with either `true` for the visited positions or `false` otherwise.
-I transposed then reversed this to match the ASCII art in the problem statement.
+I transposed and reversed this to match the ASCII art in the problem statement.

 Then, for the small example inputs, I mapped `true false => . #`.

-For my personal input, I mapped `true false => 1 0`, joined each cell with a comma then joined the outer array with newlines, to match the CSV format.
-Then, I opened a spreadsheet app, run an import wizard, shrinked the column widths then applied a conditional formatting with color scale.
-Zoomed out to 20% then took this picture:
+For my personal input, I mapped `true false => 1 0`, joined each cell with a comma, then joined the outer array with newlines to match the CSV format.
+Then, I opened a spreadsheet app, ran an import wizard, shrinked the column widths, then applied a conditional formatting with color scale.
+For the picture, I zoomed out to 25%.

 ![Visualization of visited positions by the rope tail](visualization.png)